fatwin/react-webpack-boilerplate/README.md

 The very basic bolierplate for React webapp development.

 ## Usage
-First you need to have node and npm installed.
+First you need to have node with npm installed.
-Then run
+Go inside the repo folder then run
 ```
 npm install
 npm run dev
 ```
-For vscode use, to enable intellisense, run
+For vscode users, to enable intellisense, run
 ```
 # Install Typings CLI utility.
 npm install typings --global